Data-driven feedforward control design for nonlinear systems: A control-oriented system identification approach: VALIDATION ON A NONMINIMUM PHASE NONLINEAR MECHATRONIC EXAMPLE

 \section{VALIDATION ON A NONMINIMUM PHASE NONLINEAR MECHATRONIC EXAMPLE}

-\emph{\textbf{System description:}} We consider the position control of a translating--rotating mass with force input $u$ and position output $y$ at opposite sides of the centre of mass, see Fig.~\ref{fig:ClosedLoopSystem} and~\cite{Bolderman2023}.
-The continuous--time dynamics is given as
+\emph{\textbf{System description:}} We consider the position control of a translating--rotating mass with force input $u$ and position output $y$ at opposite sides of the centre of mass, see Fig.~\ref{fig:NonminimumPhaseExample}.
+Let $x_1$ be the position of the centre of mass, and $x_2$ the rotation, such that $u$, $x_1$, $x_2$ and $y$ are functions of time.
+Then, the continuous time dynamics are